 ———.
 Keywords: Essays on Philippine Media Cultures and Neocolonialisms.
 Quezon City: Ateneo de Manila University Press, 2016.

 ———.
-Paghahanap ng Virtual na Identidad [In Search of Virtual Identity].
+Paghahanap ng Virtual na Identidad [The Search for Virtual Identity].
 Kulturang Popular Series No. 5.
-Mandaluyong City: Anvil Publishing, 2004.
+Pasig City: Anvil Publishing, 2004.

 ———.
-Sipat Kultura: Tungo sa Mapagpalayang Pagbabasa, Pag-aaral at Pagtuturo ng Panitikan [Culture View: Toward the Free Reading, Study and Teaching of Literature].
+Sipat Kultura: Tungo sa Mapagpalayang Pagbabasa, Pag-aaral at Pagtuturo ng Panitikan [Culture View: Toward the Liberative Reading, Study and Teaching of Literature].
 Quezon City: Ateneo de Manila University Press, 2007.

 ———.
 Vaginal Economy: Cinema and Sexuality in the Post-Marcos, Post-Brocka Philippines.
 Durham: Duke University Press, 2011.

-Torres, Cristina Evangelista Torres.
+Torres, Cristina Evangelista.
 The Americanization of Manila: 1898-1921.
 Quezon City: University of the Philippines Press, 2010.
 Includes accounts of Dean C. Worcester’s activities.

 Trzcinski, Kevin, and Owen Hughes.
 Philippines Media Yearbook.
 Hong Kong: Cornerstone Associates Ltd., 1996.